robotraconteur/robotraconteur/docs/python/source/tutorial/iRobotCreatePythonExample.rst

 ``c.play_callback.Function=play_callback``

-This function will now be called by the service when the service calls this client’s callback.
+This function will now be called by the service when the service calls this client's callback.

 After the setup the robot is driven a bit and then pauses to allow the user to try out the functionality.
 The ``RobotRaconteurNode`` is shutdown automatically when the program exits.